cinderblockgames/homelab.express/docs/setup/arm/README.md

 ## What now?

-Head to `/run/homelab/compose/infrastructure/` and run `docker-compose up -d`.. and that's it!
+Head to `/run/homelab/compose/infrastructure/` and run `docker compose up -d`.. and that's it!

 If you've got your new lab's IP set in your hosts file, head to one of the following URLs to check out your new environment:
 - https://manage.homelab.express